Marisol Vazquez-Mellado Mollon

 Marisol Vazquez-Mellado Mollon is the director of finance and administration for Médica Sur.
-During her career, she has been listed as one of Mexico’s 100 most powerful women by CNN Expansíon.
+During her career, she has been listed as one of Mexico's 100 most powerful women by CNN Expansíon.

 Vazquez has a bachelor's degree in public accounting from the Instituto Tecnológico Autónomo de México and a master's degree in business economics (1996) from the Monterrey Institute of Technology and Higher Studies.

 Marisol Vazquez-Mellado Mollon is the current director of finance and administration Médica Sur, a hospital group located in Mexico.
 She was named to this position in 2016.
-This position follows stints as the director of finance of Grupo KUO (2006-2016) and as chief financial officer for Desc SA de CV (1990-2007).
+This position follows stints as the director of finance of Grupo KUO (2006–2016) and as chief financial officer for Desc SA de CV (1990–2007).

-While at KUO in 2008, the company faced a severe financial crisis with a debt of 471 million USD, about a quarter of its net sales.
+While at KUO in 2008, the company faced a severe financial crisis with a debt of US$471 million, about a quarter of its net sales.
 Vazquez restructured and reduced the debt by three percent which helped the company gain a stable rating in international rankings.

-Vazquez was named to CNN Expansión’s list of 100 most powerful women in Mexico in various years.
+Vazquez was named to CNN Expansión's list of 100 most powerful women in Mexico in various years.